yochaigal/cairn/wip/2e/detachments.md

 > Wolfram rolls a 2, which is enough to deal damage to STR.
 The detachment must now make a Critical Damage save using its STR Attribute.
 The Warden rolls a 7, a fail.

 **Warden**: _"The crossbow bolt zings through the air, striking the white-furred creature in the heart.
 It screeches and keels over, and immediately the terrible noise stops, as the creatures begin to run off!
-Lucius, you pull Freya out of the danger zone just as she is coming 'round"_
+Lucius, you pull Freya out of the danger zone just as she is coming around"_

 **Wolfram**: _"Thank goodness that's done with.
 I'm going to go grab whatever I just shot, though.
 Might make for a good dinner."_